Scott Novak: Personal life

-Novak resides in the Denver, Colorado area.
+Novak resides in Colorado.
+He played Baseball as a pitcher at Metropolitan State University of Denver from 1988 to 1990.

 Officiating career

 Early years

 Novak served several seasons in the NFL Officiating Development program.
-Prior to entering the NFL, Novak was in the Big 12 conference and worked as a referee and deep wing official.
+Prior to entering the NFL, Novak was in the Big 12 Conference and worked as a referee and deep wing official.
 He was the referee for the 2012 BCS National Championship Game between Alabama and LSU.

 NFL career

 Novak was hired by the NFL in 2014 as a field judge, and was promoted to referee with the start of the 2019 NFL season following the retirements of Pete Morelli and Walt Coleman.
 He is the first NFL official to wear the uniform number 1.